Saint Louis Exposition: 1867 - New Orleans Agricultural Association Attends

+1868 - Mammoth Air Balloons

+By this time, the fair was known as the "St. Louis Fair".
+Due to the continuing popularity of the St. Louis Fair, they expanded the fair grounds by 35 acres.
+A new brick Mechanical Hall was not entirely finished but able to display all the items for the fair this year.

+This year featured the "Mammoth Balloon Constitution".
+Passengers could ride an air balloon up to somewhere between 500 and 800 feet.
+American balloonist Silas Brooks oversaw this exhibit.

 The park transfers to St. Louis

 After protracted political debate, the abandoned 132 acre fairgrounds was purchased for park use by St. Louis for $700,000 in 1908, and Fairground Park was dedicated on October 9, 1909.
-All of the former fair structures and zoo buildings were removed except the bear pits of the old zoo and the amphitheater.
+Most of the fair structures and zoo buildings were removed.
+The bear pit structure and amphitheater remained.

 In 1912, the amphitheater was removed and replaced by the city's first municipal swimming pool, then said to be the world's largest.
 This was replaced by a new pool in 1958 as part of the 1955 bond issue program, which also provided lighted ball diamonds and hard surface tennis courts.

 At the corner of Grand and Natural Bridge, the facade of the old bear pits still guards the park's main entrance like a medieval castle and as a reminder of the glory days of the popular St. Louis Exposition.